What happens to your pension when you die?

-However, it’s a really good idea to speak to a financial advisor when you are trying to manage your estate and your will to look after your dependents in the best way.
+However, it’s a really good idea to speak to a financial advisor when you're managing your estate and will - this can ensure you are looking after your dependents in the best way.

 How to manage someone’s pension once they’ve died

-As many pension schemes provide death benefits, when someone passes away if you are the executor or their inheritor, you'll need to get in touch with their pension providers to let them know about the death and find out what happens next.
+As many pension schemes provide death benefits, if you are the executor or inheritor of someone who passes away, you'll need to get in touch with their pension providers to let them know about the death and find out what happens next.

 If the person was already receiving pension benefits, you will need to inform the pension scheme as soon as possible.
 Failing to do so may mean you’ll have to pay back any pension and possibly interest on these payments received after the date of their death.